elastest/elastest-torm/docs/index.md

 ### Development procedure

 #### Start and stop ElasTest TORM platform services
 First, you need to start platform services before you can execute TORM Server and Client applications.
-Execute the following commands from console:

-- `cd /git/elastest-torm`
+Execute `cd /git/elastest-torm/docker` on console to enter on folder that contains docker-compose files and follow the next instructions:
+ > **Note:** On Windows you must execute this commands inside the VM (`docker-machine ssh`).

+##### Start without ports binding
+To start Elastest services without ports binding run the following command:
-- `docker-compose -f docker-compose-dev.yml up`
+- `docker-compose -f etm/docker-compose-complementary.yml -f etm/docker-compose-main.yml -f etm/docker-compose-lite.yml -p elastest up`

 To stop ElasTest services, you should run in a shell:
-- `docker-compose -f docker-compose-dev.yml up`
+- `docker-compose -f etm/docker-compose-complementary.yml -f etm/docker-compose-main.yml -f etm/docker-compose-lite.yml -p elastest down`

 Possibly also pressing `Ctrl+C` in the shell should work, but make sure all the docker environment has been actually clean.

- > **Note:** On Windows you must execute this commands inside the VM (`docker-machine ssh`).
+##### Start with ports binding
+To start Elastest services without ports binding run the following command:
+- `docker-compose -f etm/docker-compose-complementary.yml -f etm/docker-compose-complementary-ports.yml -f etm/docker-compose-main.yml -f etm/docker-compose-main-ports.yml -f etm/docker-compose-lite.yml -p elastest up`

+To stop ElasTest services, you should run in a shell:
+- `docker-compose -f etm/docker-compose-complementary.yml -f etm/docker-compose-main.yml -f etm/docker-compose-lite.yml -p elastest down`

+Possibly also pressing `Ctrl+C` in the shell should work, but make sure all the docker environment has been actually clean.

 #### ElasTest TORM Server Application